ozw1z5rd/PicoMite/README.md

 PicoMite V5.07.08b9

 SDK update to 1.5.1.
-Various bug fixes and addition of support for regular expressions, continous operation of PIO DMA and ADC DMA
+Various bug fixes and addition of support for regular expressions, continous operation of PIO DMA and ADC DMA.
+Play MODFILE

 PicoMite V5.07.07